AWuMie/HobbyTeamManager/README.md

 I'm playing soccer (Fußball) in two hobby teams - Mondays and Fridays.
 The Fridays team is super organized with it's own private web page [Emerholzkicker](https://www.emerholzkicker.de/).
 Per the availabilty on each Fridays (visible on the web page) a talented guy decides for two teams.
 Very often there are discussions before, during and after the matches whether the teams could not have been set up in a different way.
 During those discussions several times the idea came up to have a computer decide on the teams.
 This web app is the first step to that goal ... ;-)

 ## Description
 During development the idea evolved to not only cover one single team, but to be able to manage several teams.
-With that the app needs to be a bit more flexible, because the "design" (background color) is no longer fixed.
+With that the app needs to be a bit more flexible, because the "design" (i.e. background color) is no longer fixed.

 For a team we want to be able to manage the following within the app:
 * Name of the team